 Love Jesus?
 Love Horses?

-God is gracious.
-Generous.
-And wastes nothing.
+God is gracious, generous, and wastes nothing.
 I can’t imagine any greater joy than spending much of my life teaching and learning from horses.
-It proves that sometimes dreams come true — and are a LOT of work!

 Are you a horse geek, too?
 Horse geeks love to talk shop – anything and everything remotely related to horses and our passion for them.

 - World and National Champion trainer and breeder

 - Certified Applied Whole Horse Hoof Care Trimmer (2018)

 - Best-selling author of the Gospel Horse Series